bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image239.webp?raw=true"
   style="width:40%"
-  alt="Every grid consists of a container class, a row class, and one or more column classes." />
+  title="Every grid consists of a container class, a row class, and one or more column classes" alt="Every grid consists of a container class, a row class, and one or more column classes." />
 </p>